feelpp/feelpp/Tutorial/01-SettingUpEnvironment.md

 solution of scientific applications modeled by partial differential equations.
 It employs the MPI standard for parallelism.

-\feel supports the PETSc framework, the <tt>Environment</tt> takes care of initializing the associated PETSc environment.
+\Feel++ supports the PETSc framework, the <tt>Environment</tt> takes care of initializing the associated PETSc environment.